 Odum Institute Data Archive -- The Odum Institute at UNC-Chapel Hill has a large catalog of holdings from polling surveys, including surveys from Louis Harris & Associates, data from the National Network of State Polls, Dataverses of individual scholars and centers, and data from the Carolina Population Center.

 Pew Research Center for the People and the Press -- The Pew Research Center for the People and the Press is a major center for the study of public opinion and regularly conducts polls about various social and political topics and contemporary issues.
 They make many of their studies available for download here.
 Many of the more recent datafiles are in SPSS format.
 Users are required to register before downloading a dataset, but registration is free.
-Users should also check out the resources available via the Pew Research Center homepage for other collections of public opinion data, such as Hispanic Trends, the Global Attitudes Project, and Religion and Public Life.
+Users should also check out the condensed list of Pew Research Center topics as an alternate means of locating Pew data on various topics.

 Roper Center for Public Opinion Research -- The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935 and data from a large and growing list of providers.
 While the bulk of the Center's data are for national polls, it also includes many state-level polls as well.
 The iPOLL interface may be of particular use because it allows users to search through surveys at the question level.
 Roper also has a large compilation of Presidential approval ratings and various other collections of contemporary and historic opinion polls.
 The Roper Center is also available via Databases at Emory.

 World Values Survey (WVS) -- The World Values Survey is a widely-used series of international surveys conducted in a wide range of countries.
 The survey is conducted across the globe, and its purpose is to try to measure fundamental attitudes and values with regard to social, political, and economic issues.